Modules and imports

 safe_parse(text)Safely parse JSON, returning nil on failure instead of throwing

-omit(data, keys)Omit specific keys from a dict
+omit<V>(data: dict<string, V>, keys)Omit specific keys from a dict; preserves the value type

 import "std/json"